Udollfusi/Udollfusi.github.io/content/bg3/characters/Nimbus/index.md

 ### Boots

 1. [Disintegrating Night Walkers](https://bg3.wiki/wiki/Disintegrating_Night_Walkers): Immune to enwebbed, entangled, and ensnared, and can't slip on grease or ice.
 Misty Step once per short rest.
 Worn by Nere.
 1. Maybe the [Helldusk Boots](https://bg3.wiki/wiki/Helldusk_Boots): Immune to prone and shove, Hellcrawler teleport once per short rest, can un-fail a saving throw as a reaction once per long rest.
+Found on the top floor of Wyrm's Rock Fortress.

 ### Bows